10 Shocking Stories the Media Buried Today

 Thanks for making it to the end.
 If you’re new, here’s a bit about me.

-I was banned from Twitter 1.0 three times—and if you Google my name, my accounts are buried so deep you’d think I never existed.
+I was banned 3 times from Twitter 1.0 for reporting the other side of the COVID story.
+And if you Google my name, my accounts are buried so deep you’d think I never existed.

 And yet, my work has been seen by billions.